Hosta ‘Dancing Queen’: spring color. Photo: www.perennialresource.com

 A lot of gardeners appreciate hostas with yellow foliage: they really light up shady corners and perk up your garden.
 However, while their leaves generally start clearly yellow in the spring, most turn apple green in the summer, even mid-green by fall.
 Not H. ‘Dancing Queen’.
 It stands out from the crowd in that it remains yellow from spring through fall.
 Sure enough, its color does change.
 Its spring coloration is bright almost golden yellow, then it turns a softer shade of yellow from summer through fall.
 But still, it remains yellow, not apple green or even chartreuse.

-‘Dancing Queen’ was selected from among seedlings from H. ‘Split Personality’ by Alttara Scheer and was introduced and registered by Kent Terpening in 2005.
+‘Dancing Queen’ was a seedling of H. ‘Split Personality’ selected by Alttara Scheer and was introduced and registered by Kent Terpening in 2005.
 It had already won multiple awards for its garden performance before being named Hosta of the Year for 2020.

 For best color, grow this cultivar in partial shade: somewhere it will get a few hours of sun each day, ideally in the morning.
 Otherwise, it is a typical hosta, doing well in most garden soils.
 It will be quite drought-tolerant once established, but still prefers watering when rainfall is rare.
 In the fall, just let the foliage decompose on the spot and you’ll have met all its mineral needs.
 And like most hostas, it’s very hardy: zones 3 to 9, although it may not show its best coloration in hot summer climates.